eleanor-clifford/ellie.clifford.lol/blog/0017-civil-liberties-science/index.md

-In other words, the reason that gender affirmation is the only valid route is not (just) because the science says so, but because (most) trans people don't _want_ to be turned cis, and any attempt to do so, no matter how well-intentioned or successful, would be psychological violence---worse even than physical violence; it would necessarily destroy the subject to build someone else.
+In other words, the reason that gender affirmation is the only valid route is not (just) because the science says so, but because (most) trans people don't _want_ to be turned cis, and any attempt to do so, no matter how well-intentioned or successful, would be psychological violence --- worse even than physical violence; it would necessarily destroy the subject to build someone else.

 ## Further Reading